 Why your kid needs a Roth IRA

-This post is by Bill Bischoff of SmartMoney.
+This post comes from Bill Bischoff at partner site SmartMoney.

 Working at a tender age is an American tradition.
-I'm sure lots of kids did just that over the summer, and some are still be doing it after school and over the weekends.
+I'm sure lots of kids did just that over the summer, and some are still doing it after school and on weekends.
 What isn't so traditional is the notion of kids contributing to their own Roth IRAs.
 It should be a tradition, because it's such a good idea.
+Here's the scoop.

 By making Roth contributions for just a few years during his or her teenage years, your child can potentially accumulate a good sum of money by retirement age.
 (I know you don't want to think about your baby with gray hair, but it will happen.)

 Realistically, most kids won't be willing to contribute the $5,000 maximum to a Roth IRA, even if they have enough earnings to do so.
 Try talking your teen into saving everything he or she makes instead of spending it at the mall and online.
 Good luck!
 Be satisfied if you can persuade the kid to contribute at least a meaningful amount each year.
 Here's what could happen.

 - Say your 15-year-old pays $1,000 into a Roth IRA each year for three years, starting this year.
 After 45 years (when your gray-haired "kid" is 60) the account would be worth more than $25,000 -- assuming a 5% annual rate of return.
 If you assume a more optimistic 8% return, the account would be worth just under $89,000.

 - Say your child contributes $1,500 for each of the three years.
 With a 5% annual rate of return, the Roth account would be worth about $38,000 in 45 years.
 At 8%, it would be worth about $132,000.

 - If your kid contributes $2,500 for each of the three years, with a 5% return the Roth account would be worth about $64,000 in 45 years.
 At 8%, the number jumps to a whopping $222,000.